-As a full-time freelancer and a passionate in GTD it’s been a while since I started reading about how to optimize my time while providing my best services.
-A time ago I watched Hamids’ video explaining SCRUM in 10 minutes and I got inspired in creating something simple but really useful.
-I could code a web-based app or some software but Google Spreadsheets was enough powerful to create something nice and I was also able to share it publicly in a very easy way.
+Some time ago I watched Hamids’ video explaining SCRUM in 10 minutes and I got inspired in creating something simple but really useful.
+I could use a cloud service or even code a web-based app or some software but Google Spreadsheets was enough powerful to create something nice and I was also able to share it publicly in a very easy way.

 What is Agile SCRUM?